Jordan Devey

-Jordan Devey (born January 11, 1988) is an American football offensive guard who is a free agent.
-He played college football at Memphis.
-He was signed as an undrafted free agent with the Baltimore Ravens.
-Devey has also played for the New England Patriots, San Francisco 49ers, Kansas City Chiefs, and Oakland Raiders.
+Jordan Devey (born January 11, 1988) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Memphis Tigers and was signed as an undrafted free agent with the Baltimore Ravens.
+Devey also played for the New England Patriots, San Francisco 49ers, Kansas City Chiefs, and Oakland Raiders.

 Professional career

 Baltimore Ravens

 On April 27, 2013, he signed with the Baltimore Ravens as an undrafted free agent.